Resources for General Education Faculty

-- Principles for the Postsecondary Teaching of Writing, a position statement from the Conference on College Composition and Communication on the Teaching of writing at the university level.
+- Principles for the Postsecondary Teaching of Writing is a position statement from the Conference on College Composition and Communication on the teaching of writing at the university level.

 - Framework for Success in Postsecondary Writing.
 This resource, created by the Council of Writing Program Administrators, outlines how professors across the curriculum can support the teaching of writing.
 There are links to a bibliography of scholarly sources and curricular resources.
 There is also an overview of the habits of mind students of writing need to cultivate.

-- Writing as Situated Thinking in General Education by Yvonne Merrill at Colorado State.
+- Writing as Situated Thinking in General Education by Yvonne Merrill at the University of Arizona.
 This article discusses how to assign writing tasks that offer students a chance to demonstrate critical thinking.
 The article includes a list of common thinking verbs: observe, describe, analyze, synthesize, interpret, apply, evaluate, and invent.
 It also includes a discussion of discipline-specific thinking and multi-disciplinary thinking commonalities and differences.

 - Writing in General Education or in Subject Areas - Purdue OWL Site.
-The Purdue OWL site includes all kinds of writing tools.
+The Purdue Online Writing Lab (OWL) site includes all kinds of writing tools.
 There are sections detailing rules of writing along with documentation assistance.
 There are also pages which discuss how to write different genres and in different disciplines.

-- Writing Tips for Different Kinds of Genres within Disciplines - UNC.
+- Writing Tips for Different Kinds of Genres within Disciplines (University of North Carolina - Chapel Hill).
 This is a link to a page with four distinct headings: Writing the Paper; Citation, Style, and Sentence Concerns; Specific Writing Assignments/Contexts; and Writing for Specific Fields.
 This is a good resource for faculty and students.